Privacy Notice

 Why we process your data

-We process your data to keep in contact with you, to carry out and share our research about the topics that you experience in your life and to keep a record of our contact with you:
+We process your data to keep in contact with you, to carry out and share our research about the issues that you experience in your life and to keep a record of our contact with you:

 1. Keeping in touch with you